CoCoSol007/simple-signin-signout-website/README.md

 # website
-This is an personal website where you can connect post article and comment
+This a simple website made in JaavaScript where you can
+- sign in/sign out
+- post and comment articles